cmwylie19/task-service/README.md

 # Task Service

-_This repository of scenarios is intended to explain how to use **Gloo Edge** as an API Gateway and Kubernetes Ingress Controller to manage a simple Nodejs express task api._
+_This repository of scenarios is intended to explain how to use **Gloo Edge** as an API Gateway to manage a simple Nodejs express task api._

 These scenarios are built around the express application found at `server.js`.